 - Combine two ideas?
 Tear what you want out of the sketch and tape it into another

 "Clients don’t see value in doodles"

 It’s true that most clients won’t see your vision in rough paper and pencil sketches, but that’s ok because that’s not the point.
+(There are other ways to get buy-in.)
 The point is to quickly generate and refine ideas in a space that saves both time and money.
 If you need to present more polished work, factor in more time to take your ideas to the computer to make a clean, low fidelity example in your favorite design program.

 The client doesn’t have to see how the sausage is made, but it is a good idea to get into a habit of documenting your ideation/iteration process.
 Save all of your sketches, feedback, and notes in one place.
 Process documentation adds value by showing effort, it gives us the ability to go back and show ideas that may have been tried already, keeps expectations on track, aids in knowledge transfer when onboarding new designers on to the project, and can be added to your living style guide.

 Sketching for fast and effective visual communication

 There is a small time and material footprint when it comes to sketching ideas in a project.
 Ideation can happen quickly in conversations to show rather than tell.
 Refining ideas on paper first saves time when moving to your favorite design program to create a pixel-perfect UI.
 So grab a pencil and piece of paper and start sketching!